 Welcome to the Power Cup – not just the biggest in the world – but also the best fly tournament in the world!

 The Power Cup is an annual show of strength in Finnish volleyball junior work.
 The event brings together young volleyball players, coaches, instructors, club players and families.
 In total, the number of participants is close to 10,000 volleyball players and around 200 different clubs.
 The event gathers children and adolescents of all ages.
 Players are 7-22 years old.

 The event is always held on the first weekend of June after school closes.
 The duration of the Power Cup is 4 days, from Thursday to Sunday.

-Over 20 years of Finnish junior Volleyball
+Almost 40 years of Finnish junior Volleyball

 The Power Cup has a long history.
 The first tournament was held in Jyväskylä in 1985.
 The first four tournaments were called the Collegiate Tournaments.
 Since 1989, the tournament has become known as the Power Cup.
 Currently, the number of teams has stabilized around 850-900 teams.